 The biggest regret of my Wonder of the Seas trip is missing the Labadee zip line rides.
 It looked like such a fun ride, with gorgeous Labadee views.
 There are two styles of ziplines – one is a more traditional line where your feet are pointed towards the ground, and the other is where you are suspended horizontally (Superman style).

-With both zip lines you’ll have to store your items with a friend that isn’t riding, or in a locker.
+With both zip lines, you’ll have to store your items with a friend that isn’t riding, or in a locker.
 You’ll also need to wear closed-toed shoes and go through a safety briefing.
 Don’t forget to pack your closed-toed shoes if you are hoping to do this.

 Dragon’s Tail Coaster